RajaRakoto/4dev/README.md

 - The `url` denotes the collection source's URL.

 - The optional `ref` field is used to indicate the source of the collection.
 For instance, if the collection is derived from another source, you can include the URL of the original collection.
-If there are multiple references, they can be separated by a " | " (e.g., "https://ref1.com | https://ref2.com"), and the script will automatically format them into a list.
+If there are multiple references, they can be separated by a " | " (e.g: "https://ref1.com | https://ref2.com"), and the script will automatically format them into a list.

 - The `description` field should offer a concise overview of the collection.